betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaSpace/Overview.md

 ### [BodySlot](/encyclopedia/Move/BodyMove/BodySlot)

-When performing a BodySlot between Obstacles, the ViaSpace is the Space between the Obstacles that the Planter must fit through.
-If the ViaSpace is narrow, then the Planter must BodyRotate to fit through the ViaSpace.
+When performing a BodySlot between Obstacles, the ViaSpace is the Space between the Obstacles that the Plantor must fit through.
+If the ViaSpace is narrow, then the Plantor must BodyRotate to fit through the ViaSpace.

 ## Spacing